As Christians we are called to help those in need.

 However, it is important to do this in a way that ensures we can help as best we can without causing problems for those in need and your church.

-People struggling with financial uncertainty or debt need proper financial advice and it is best that we signpost them to organisations that are able to give them correct and up to date advice.
+People struggling with financial uncertainty or debt need proper financial advice and it is best that we signpost them to organisations that are able to give them correct and current advice.

 The following organisations may be a good place to start when offering places that are able to help:

-- Citizens Advice offer advice on what is available both nationally and locally
+- Citizens Advice offers advice on what is available both nationally and locally

-- Step Change Debt Charity offer telephone support
+- Step Change Debt Charity offers telephone support

 - MoneyHelper is the Government's financial help website, covering a range of topics

 Take care of just ‘googling’ for debt advice as not all providers are the same.
-Some appear very official and are actually profit making, or do not keep up to date with the latest changes to the benefits system.
+Some appear very official and are profit-making or do not keep up to date with the latest changes to the benefits system.

 You can also help people who are facing financial difficulties by campaigning and lobbying your MP and businesses about the situations and structures which put people into debt.
 As well as Christians Against Poverty, you may wish to look at:

 Many churches give a proportion of their annual income to other charities and charitable organisations.
 This is an important principle of our faith; giving to help others from what we have received and helping to build the Kingdom of God.
-However, as with all aspects of our church's finances, it should be carefully considered to make sure that you are giving in a way that agrees with your Church's principles.
-Doing this not only helps your Church and parishioners own its giving and feel involved, it can also help the charity you are giving to to better know you and your hopes for the donation.
-Doing this well can also be a further opportunity for mission within your parish, for example, collecting and giving to a local foodbank may help others in your community to give and engage with the church, seeing that it is helping those in need.
+However, as with all aspects of our church's finances, it should be carefully considered to ensure that you are giving in a way that agrees with your Church's principles.
+Doing this not only helps your Church and parishioners own their giving and feel involved, but can also help the charity you are giving to better know you and your hopes for the donation.
+Doing this well can also be a further opportunity for mission within your parish, for example, collecting and giving to a local foodbank may help others in your community to give and engage with the church.

 You may also want to ask the charities for certain documents, such as their annual accounts, safeguarding policies or (in the UK) proof of public liability.
 These help you to make sure that the charity is viable, that your money will be used well and that the organisation ensures the care of those who it works with.